Nominate a teacher who inspires you for the 2020 Dual Language Teacher of the Month Award

 - Promotion to develop students’ social cultural competence

 - Inspiration to other dual language educators

 - Innovative classroom techniques

-With this criteria, the panel reviews the nominations and selects the dual language teachers to be honored.
+The submission will be reviewed by a panel form by previous Dual Language Teacher of the Month.
+The panel reviews the nominations and selects the dual language teachers to be honored.
 Although many teachers are deserving of this honor, the panel selects the teachers who inspire them and motivate them in their field, given their background and knowledge of dual language themselves.

 - Why should you nominate?

 It is important to nominate dual language teachers to honor the teachers who make a difference in the future of a bilingual America.
 Not only are these teachers changing their students lives, but they are showing the importance of being bilingual by helping students to be more accepting, culturally aware, and setting them up with vast lifetime opportunities.
 Furthermore, by honoring teachers, we inspire younger generations to become teachers, and help the biliteracy movement to grow. #DualLanguageRocks